Chief Illiniwek: Controversy

 In 2006, the University Board of Trustees opted to study the issue and passed a resolution calling for "a consensus conclusion to the matter of Chief Illiniwek."
 Many on both sides of the issue found this resolution problematic, given that former trustee Roger Plummer determined that a compromise on the issue was not possible.
 At that point, the board of trustees had not consulted on the matter with the faculty of the American Indian Studies Program.

 In the past few years, opinion polls on the subject have not been much help in defining Native American opinion on the subject.
 In 2002, a Peter Harris Research Group poll of those who self-declared Native American ethnicity on a U.S. census showed that 81% of self-identified Native Americans support the use of Indian nicknames in high school and college sports, and 83% of Native Americans support the use of Indian mascots and symbols in professional sports.
 However, the methods and results of this poll have been disputed.
 A separate poll conducted by the Native-run newspaper Indian Country Today in 2001 reported that 81% of those polled "indicated use of American Indian names, symbols and mascots are predominantly offensive and deeply disparaging to Native Americans."

 A non-binding student referendum on Chief Illiniwek was conducted in March 2004.
 Of the approximately one-third of the student body who cast ballots, 69% of the voters favored retention of the Chief.
 Faculty have tended to be critical of the Chief.
 Another non-binding student referendum on Chief Illiniwek was conducted in February 2008.
 Of the approximately 23% of the student body who cast ballots, 79% (7,718) voted to show support for Chief Illiniwek, while 21% (2,052) voted to not show support.

+Documentary

+In 1997, Indigenous U of I Graduate Student Charlene Teters (Spokane), was featured in a documentary, “In Whose Honor?” by Jay Rosenstein about Chief Illiniwek and Indigenous protests against the mascot.
+In the documentary, Charlene Teters shared the impact of Chief Illiniwek on her children’s self-esteem after taking them to an Illinois basketball game.
+The documentary won multiple awards and has impacted the debate about Native mascots at Illinois and throughout the United States.
+Other Native Americans interviewed in the film include Dennis Tibbetts (White Earth Ojibwe, Wyoming Wind River Shoshone), Michael Haney (Seminole, Lakota Sioux), Vernon Bellecourt (White Earth Band of Ojibwe), Karen Strong (Native U of I Grad student), and Durango Mendoza (Muscogee (Creek), Mexican).
+Some former portrayers of Chief Illiniwek (David Beckham) and Administration members were also interviewed in the film.